adityamehra/SmartHome/README.md

-# Note: This project used parse as BaaS, so it may no longer work correctly.
+# Note: This project uses parse as BaaS, so it may no longer work correctly.

 # SmartHome
 This is the repo of my project  for CS6600.